Last Updated: 09/02/2026

 Up until the age of about 5 to 6 months it's recommended to split your kitten's daily feeding amount into 3 separate meals.
 After this age, they can have 2 meals per day.
 Kittens need to eat more frequently than adult cats, after all they only have tiny little stomachs!

 The ideal feeding amount will vary from formula to formula and depends on your kitten's age and weight.
 To work out how much to feed your kitten, consult the feeding guidelines on the food packaging and use this as a starting point, adjusting the amount up or down depending on your kitten's needs.
-If you need help or aren't sure how much to feed, check with your veterinarian or Ask a Pet Circle Veterinarian.
+If you need help or aren't sure how much to feed, check with your veterinarian or reach out to our Vet Squad.

 When you first bring your kitten home you should start by feeding the food that they were eating at their previous home.
 Suddenly changing a kitten's food can result in tummy upsets and diarrhoea so it should be avoided.
 Over a period of one to two weeks you can gradually transition your kitten across to the new diet of your choice.
 To begin with, you should feed your kitten three to four small meals a day.